 The insecure self worries that they aren’t as important as they like to think.
 Narcissists hate this aspect of themselves and put most of their energy into avoiding ever having to face it or accept that it is real.

 Yet it’s there underneath, nonetheless.
 So what do you do in that situation?

 Well, one thing you can do, is to protect your insecure self onto someone else – the scapegoat.

 Any hatred towards the insecure self can then be directed at the scapegoat.
 They turn an inner conflict into an outer one – something they can attack and control more easily.
 They “externalize” their pain, so that it’s no longer a part of themselves.

 Here are a couple of ideas as to why narcissists have a golden child:

-Very often, to understand a narcissist’s behaviour, you just need to come back to their two key needs – to obtain narcissistic supply, and to avoid narcissistic injury.
+To understand a narcissist’s behavior, you need to come back to their two key needs – to obtain narcissistic supply and avoid narcissistic injury.

 As the scapegoat is the projection of the narcissist’s insecure self, the golden child is the projection of the narcissist’s grandiose self.